Sabre Dance: Orchestral recordings

+At its New York Philharmonic premiere in June 1946 at Lewisohn Stadium, conductor Alexander Smallens encored "Sabre Dance" following prolonged applause.
 In 1948, it reached No. 11 on the U.S. best-selling sheet music charts, No. 9 in Canada, and No. 14 in England.
-That same year, major American orchestras recorded the piece, including the Chicago Symphony Orchestra conducted by Artur Rodziński, the New York Philharmonic conducted by Efrem Kurtz, and the Boston Pops Orchestra conducted by Arthur Fiedler.
-The Chicago and New York recordings topped Billboards classical charts and became top-selling classical releases of the year, with the Chicago Symphony's version becoming the ensemble's first million-seller.
+That same year, major American orchestras, namely the Chicago Symphony Orchestra conducted by Artur Rodziński and the New York Philharmonic conducted by Kurtz recorded the piece.
+Both topped Billboards classical charts and became top-selling classical releases of the 1948, with the Chicago Symphony's version becoming the ensemble's first million-seller.
 The piece was concurrently recorded by the "semi-classical" studio orchestras led by Victor Young, Ray Bloch, and Harry Horlick, among others.